hollowstrawberry/crab-cogs/README.md

 Live audio player for the Audio cog with buttons for queue/pause/play/skip/rewind/previous/stop.
 Stays at the bottom of the chat for as long as there are people listening, and updates every 10 seconds.
 If you play music on Discord with your friends a lot you'll probably find this quite practical.

-⚠️ Discord doesn't like when things update periodically without human input, even when it follows ratelimits, so use this at your own risk.
-It *should* be fine conceptually as it requires humans to be listening in voice chat, but you never know.
+⚠️ Discord guidelines don't like when things update periodically without human input, even when it follows ratelimits, so use this at your own risk.
+It *should* be fine conceptually as it requires humans to be listening in voice chat, but I'm not sure.

 ![demonstration](https://i.imgur.com/CAig9PX.png)